 However, for us as humans, this specialization may also be to our determinant.

-In fact, there is a reason to believe that actively participating in a variety of different sports may be much more beneficial for health, physical development, and musculoskeletal capacity than simply sticking to the single sport indefinitely.
+In fact, there is a reason to believe that actively participating in different sports may be much more beneficial for health.
+Additionally, it could benefit physical development and musculoskeletal capacity more than simply sticking to the single sport indefinitely.

 What is Sports Specialization?